1 Month Old Baby Milestones: The Truth About Movement, Brains & Bonding

 Peek at the Next Leap (Weeks 6 to 8)

 Over the next few weeks, expect slightly longer head holds, the first social smile, and more deliberate hand swipes as reflexes integrate.
-Continue the micro-movement routine so those upcoming milestones have a strong foundation.
-Your goal is not to rush the timeline; it is to keep the sensory buffet wide open so the brain can wire with ease.
+Continue the simple daily practices so those upcoming milestones have a strong foundation.
+Your goal is not to rush the timeline; it is to keep offering varied movement experiences so the brain can develop naturally.

 Growth, Feeding, and Sleep Snapshot (Week 4)